-The GHSP plans and supports several highway safety initiatives each year.
+The Governor's Highway Safety Program plans and supports several highway safety initiatives each year.

 "Click It or Ticket" began in 1993 and has become the national model for an enforcement and education campaign of the same name operated by the National Highway Traffic Safety Administration.

-The "Booze It & Lose It" campaign zeros in on drunken drivers with innovative and extensive anti-driving while impaired (DWI) enforcement and education.
+The "Booze It & Lose It" campaign zeros in on drunken drivers with innovative education and extensive enforcement of DWI laws.
 Sobriety checkpoints are continually set up in all North Carolina counties as part of the state's highly effective anti-drunk driving campaign.

 Law officers use six mobile breath-alcohol testing units, better known as BATMobiles, to increase the efficiency of on-site DWI processing.
-Each BATMobile is equipped with workstations for Intoxilyzer 5000 breath test instruments, cellular telephones, computers, officers’ workstations, magistrates’ work area, lavatory, DWI checkpoint signs, traffic cones, traffic vests, search batons, screening tests devices and all other necessary equipment and supplies for processing DWI suspects.
+Each BATMobile is equipped with workstations for Intoxilyzer 5000 breath test instruments, cellphones, computers, officer workstations, a magistrate's work area, a lavatory, DWI checkpoint signs, traffic cones, traffic vests, search batons, screening tests devices and all other necessary equipment and supplies for processing DWI suspects.

-In North Carolina and across America, millions of deaths and injuries are caused because people don't use safety belts and child passenger safety seats.
-Research shows that appeals to "do the right thing" don't work for the people who don't use belts.
+In North Carolina and across America, millions of deaths and injuries occur because people don't use safety belts and child passenger safety seats.
+Research shows that appeals to "do the right thing" don't work for people who don't use safety belts.
 What gets them to buckle up is high visibility enforcement.
-That means checkpoints and traffic tickets for drivers not using belts.
+That means checkpoints and traffic tickets for drivers not using seat belts.

 North Carolina's "Click It or Ticket" program began in 1993 to increase seat belt and child safety use rates through stepped-up enforcement of the state's seat belt law.
 Nearly every law enforcement agency in the state participates in "Click It or Ticket," one of the most intensive law enforcement efforts of its kind.

-North Carolina's "Click It or Ticket" program is so successful that it serves as a model for the National Highway Traffic Safety Administration (NHTSA).
+North Carolina's "Click It or Ticket" program is so successful that it serves as a model for the National Highway Traffic Safety Administration.
 States throughout the country conduct "Click It or Ticket" campaigns, increasing awareness of seat belt safety daily.

 BikeSafe North Carolina is a partnership with the Governor’s Highway Safety Program and the N.C.
 State Highway Patrol.
 The program invites motorcyclists to participate in Rider Skills Days that offer assessment on present skills and advice to help make their riding in North Carolina safer and more enjoyable.

-As well as professional riding techniques, topics covered include the system of motorcycle control, collision causation factors and security.
+In addition to professional riding techniques, topics include the system of motorcycle control, collision causation factors and security.

 Whether you ride a high powered performance machine or a smaller commuter bike, if you are serious about staying safe on North Carolina's roads, you should reserve your seat in one of our Rider Skills Days now.

 - Once children outgrow their forward-facing seats (usually around age 4 and 40 pounds), they should ride in booster seats, in the back seat, until the vehicle seat belts fit properly.
-Seat belts fit properly when the lap belt lays across the upper thighs and the shoulder belt fits across the chest (usually at age 8 or when they are 4’9” tall).
+Seat belts fit properly when the lap belt lies across the upper thighs and the shoulder belt fits across the chest (usually at age 8 or when they are 4 feet, 9 inches tall).

-- When children outgrow their booster seats, (usually at age 8 or when they are 4’9” tall) they can use the adult seat belts in the back seat, if they fit properly (lap belt lays across the upper thighs and the shoulder belt fits across the chest).
+- When children outgrow their booster seats, (usually at age 8 or when they are 4 feet, 9 inches tall), they can use the adult seat belts in the back seat, if they fit properly (lap belt lies across the upper thighs and the shoulder belt fits across the chest).